The world would be a better place if acts of kindness were regular.

 With understanding, there’s no fear, but even if your child isn’t scared of them, they can still learn a lot with this simple and selfless act of kindness.

 Pack extra goodies for trips to the park to encourage sharing

 An easy way to teach the joys of sharing is to pack some extra snacks and drinks every time you go to the park.
 Tell your child that you’ve brought some goods to share and that they can offer to share these snacks and drinks with the friends that they meet.

 Not only will your child make some new friends, but they will also learn very quickly that sharing is not only appreciated, but it makes you feel warm and fuzzy inside.

 To help to teach your child to show appreciation, start asking daily at the dinner table if someone did something nice for your child that made them happy or if one of their friends did something cool or complex, such as winning a race or doing a special project for the science fair.

 Next, ask your child if they said anything in response to this.

-After this, get into the habit of asking your child every day at dinner if they complimented someone and, if so, why did they do it, and what did they say.
+After this, get into the habit of asking your child every day at dinner if they complimented someone and, if so, why they did do it and what did they say.

 This helps to encourage the habit of giving compliments, and you can also teach them when this is appropriate and what to say.

-You shouldn’t stop with these five things either.
+You shouldn’t stop with these five things, either.
 You should ensure that your child shows kindness by implementing little things, like: